 must not exceed 10 MPH from a distance of 300 feet from the crossing until the crossing is fully occupied by the movement.
 In addition, unless manually protected, the crossing must not be occupied until the warning devices are known to have been operating for at least 20 seconds.
-Applicable to item (iii): At all other crossings within the block, movements must not exceed 15 MPH entering the crossing unless the warning devices are known to have been operating for at least 20 seconds prior to occupancy.
+Applicable to item (iii): At all other crossings within the block, movements must not exceed 15 MPH entering the crossing unless the warning devices are known to have been operating for at least 20 seconds for at least 20 seconds.